Microtia literally translated from the Greek means ‘little ear’. It is the medical word to describe a small or absent ear.

 Tel: 01603 433736

-If your child has hearing loss in the affected ear, this organisation may be able to advise you about treatment options and schooling:
+If a child has hearing loss in the affected ear, this organisation may be able to advise you about treatment options and schooling:

 National Deaf Children’s Society